Russian and Eastern European Studies

 Students develop their interests in eastern Europe for many reasons and will therefore have differing focal points for their studies.
 Those who choose to major or minor in REES study the Russian language in depth and select from an array of additional courses in departments including History (HIS), Modern Languages, Literatures and Cultures (MLC), and Political Science (POL).
 The REES minor is particularly attractive to students majoring in History, International Management and Political Science, among others.
 Study of Russian can also be of great value for students studying art, biology, physics and mathematics.

 Graduates of the REES program go into diverse fields including interpreting/translating, teaching (elementary through university level), international business, consulting, government work (State Department and intelligence agencies), service oriented employment (Doctors without Borders, International AIDS project, Greenpeace), and many others.
 The REES program is indeed a liberal arts major.

 Dobro Slovo National Slavic Honor Society

 Dobro Slovo is the National Slavic Honor Society, which recognizes achievements in the undergraduate study of Russian language, literature and culture.
-An annual induction ceremony and dinner in the spring celebrate our students' successes.
+An annual induction ceremony and reception in the spring celebrate our students' successes.